USCGC Spencer returns to Portsmouth after an 88-day African patrol

-U.S. Coast Guard Petty Officer 1st Class Patrick Bianchi's family greets him at the cutter's return to home port March 10, 2023, in Portsmouth, Virginia.
-Spencer returned home following an 88-day deployment in the U.S. Naval Forces Europe-Africa area of operations, employed by the U.S. Sixth Fleet and Combined Task Force 65, to defend U.S., allied and partner interests.
-(U.S. Coast Guard photo by Petty Officer 3rd Class Kate Kilroy)
+The crew of USCGC Spencer (WMEC 905) returned to their home port in Portsmouth, Friday, following an 88-day deployment in the U.S. Naval Forces Europe-Africa area of operations, employed by the U.S. Sixth Fleet and Combined Task Force 65, to defend U.S., allied and partner interests.
+During the patrol, Spencer’s crew worked to combat illicit transnational activities, including illegal, unregulated and unreported fishing, by conducting multinational law enforcement operations in the Atlantic Ocean.
+Their efforts served to strengthen existing relationships with African nations and prioritized opportunities for new partnerships.
+(U.S. Coast Guard video by Petty Officer 3rd Class Kate Kilroy)

 |Date Taken: